Joey Crawford: Retirement

 On January 2, 2016, Crawford announced that the 2015–2016 NBA season would be his last.
 A nagging knee injury prevented him from officiating much of the season.
 Crawford briefly returned in March, but on March 10, 2016, Crawford announced his retirement effective immediately, due to medical issues.
 Over his 39-year career, he officiated 2,561 regular-season games, 374 playoff games, and 50 NBA Finals games.
 The 374 playoff games is a record high for any NBA referee.

+Legacy

+Crawford will be inducted into the Naismith Basketball Hall of Fame as part of the Class of 2026.
+As a referee in the NBA he ranks second all-time in games officiated (2,561), first in playoff games officiated (374) and first in NBA Finals games officiated (50).

 Personal life

-Crawford's father, Shag Crawford, was a Major League Baseball umpire in the National League from 1956 to 1975 and his brother, Jerry, was a major league umpire from 1976 through 2010.
+Crawford is the son of Vivian Crawford and Shag Crawford.
+Crawford's father, Shag, was a Major League Baseball umpire in the National League from 1956 to 1975 and his brother, Jerry, was a major league umpire from 1976 through 2010.

 Crawford currently resides in Newtown Square, Pennsylvania.
 From 1965 to 1969 Crawford attended Cardinal O'Hara High School, the same high school as fellow NBA referees Mike Callahan, Ed Malloy, and Tim Donaghy.

 He married Mary Crawford in 1971 and had three children and ten grandchildren.
 Crawford's son-in-law, Chris Day, is the former head women's basketball coach at Vermont.